sureshg/ExoQuery/README.md

 ### Captured Functions

-Captured functions allow you to use kotlin functions inside of of blocks.
+Captured functions allow you to use kotlin functions inside of blocks.
 Writing a captured function is as simple as adding the `@CapturedFunction` annotation to a function that returns a `SqlQuery<T>` or `SqlExpression<T>` instance.
 Recall that in the introduction we saw a captured function that calculated the P/E ratio of a stock:
 ```kotlin